-- (b) The Assembly may establish a fee to be paid for the maintenance of each international registration, if and to the extent to which receipts from the sources indicated in Article 24(3)(i) to (iv) do not suffice to cover the expenses of the Special Union. - (3) [Fee Reductions] Reduced fees shall be established by the Assembly in respect of certain international registrations of appellations of origin, and in respect of certain international registrations of geographical indications, in particular those in respect of which the Contracting Party of Origin is a developing country or a least-developed country. - [(4) [Individual Complementary Fee] (a) Any Contracting Party may, in a declaration, notify the Director General that the protection resulting from international registration shall extend to it only if such extension of protection is specially requested and if an individual complementary fee is paid to cover its cost of substantive examination of the international registration.
-The amount of such fee shall be indicated in the declaration and can be changed in further declarations.
-The said amount may not be higher than the equivalent of the amount required under the national or regional legislation of the Contracting Party diminished by the savings resulting from the international procedure. - (b) Non-payment of such individual complementary fee shall have the effect that protection is renounced in respect of the Contracting Party requiring the fee.]
+- (4) [Fee Reductions] Reduced fees shall be established by the Assembly in respect of certain international registrations of appellations of origin, and in respect of certain international registrations of geographical indications, in particular those in respect of which the Contracting Party of Origin is a developing country or a least-developed country. - (5) [Individual Fee]

+- (a) Any Contracting Party may, in a declaration, notify the Director General that the protection resulting from international registration shall extend to it only if a fee is paid to cover its cost of substantive examination of the international registration.
+The amount of such individual fee shall be indicated in the declaration and can be changed in further declarations.
+The said amount may not be higher than the equivalent of the amount required under the national or regional legislation of the Contracting Party diminished by the savings resulting from the international procedure.
+Additionally, the Contracting Party may, in a declaration, notify the Director General that protection resulting from the international registration shall be subject to maintenance or renewal requirements and fee payments. - (b) Non-payment of an individual fee shall have the effect that protection is renounced in respect of the Contracting Party requiring the fee.